gemini-hlsw/gpp-client/docs/source/director/base_director.rst

 Base Director
 =============

-All directors inherit from this class, which encapsulates core functionality.
+All directors inherit from this class.

 .. automodule:: gpp_client.directors.base_director